The ultimate family travel hack: An international house swap (with kids)

 All in all, it was an incredible first experience and we will certainly do it again (and again).

-If a goal for you this year is to travel more, consider house swapping.
+If your goal this year is to travel more, consider house swapping.
 It’s a sure-fire way to make your next adventure one to remember.

 Snow trip to Colorado - snowboarding with kids

-We were lucky enough to secure a house swap in Frisco, Colorado - within 15-minutes to Breckenridge and Keystone ski resorts for lots of snowboarding fun!
+Our second house swap in Frisco, Colorado put us within 15-minutes to Breckenridge and Keystone ski resorts for lots of snowboarding fun!

 Hi, I’m Abby!
 I’m a freelance writer, copywriter and content creator.
 I help brands, businesses and organisations find the words to share their story, connect with customers and make an impact.

-I have a passion for travel, sustainability and exploring the world with kids.
+I have a passion for writing about travel, sustainability, parenting and exploring the world with kids.

-Need help with travel writing content?
+Need help with content?
 Get in touch via the contact form on my website or drop me a line at hello@abbywallace.com.au

 Previous